Zubin-Teherani/dragon-slayer/README.md

 # Importing the prompt library

 Let's get started!
-Click the my-lesson.js file.
-This is where we will be entering in al our code.
+Click the dragon-slayer folder, and choose the my-lesson.js file.
+This is where we will be entering in all our code.

 **TODO 1 :** The first thing we need to do is import a library called "prompt".
 A library is a bunch of code that someone else wrote and they are letting us use for free :)  This is how importing a library is formatted: